Planning applications: Woking Borough Council

 Byfleet & West Byfleet

+2025/0204: Erection of a two-storey side and single-storey rear extension following demolition of the existing garage.
+Existing rear ground-floor roof alterations and changes to fenestration.
+Danesbury, 5 Hollies Avenue, West Byfleet

+2025/0276: Erection of a part two-storey, part single-storey rear extension following demolition of existing single-storey rear extension.
+Formation of flat roof side dormer window.
+226 High Road, Byfleet

-2025/0202: Single-storey side and rear extension following demolition of existing outbuilding.
-Insertion of front side and rear roof lights.
-5 Kings Avenue
+2025/0253: Erection of two-storey front, single-storey side and rear extension following demolition of existing garage.
+Insertion of side and rear rooflights.
+Porch alterations.
+16 Parvis Road, West Byfleet

+2025/0257: Erection of single-storey side and rear extension following demolition of existing rear extension.
+35 Woodlands Avenue, West Byfleet

 Canalside